jxxcarlson/pdfServer2/README.md

 # PdfServer

-pdfServer runs
+pdfServer runs  as a print server for LaTeX files.
-as a print server for LaTeX files.
+It is written in 165 lines of Haskel code using the Scotty web server library.

 ## Description